Why CPAP Therapy Can Change Your Life

 - Reduced risk of heart attack, stroke, diabetes, and depression

-- Longer life — mortality risk returns toward normal with consistent use
+- Longer life: observational data suggests mortality risk may decrease with consistent use

 Use it every night.
 Track your data.
 See the difference.